SSWConsulting/SSW.Rules.Content/rules/appinsights-authentication/rule.md

 ---

 Azure Application Insights is your app's friendly doctor, keeping an eye on it to stay healthy and running smoothly.
-It uses an `Instrumentation Key` to allow your app to send telemetry data to its resource.
+It uses an `Instrumentation Key` (IK) to allow your app to send telemetry data to its resource.

-While this `Instrumentation Key` isn't a secret and is often included in client-side code, it's crucial to keep it safe.
-If it falls into the wrong hands, it could corrupt your data or lead to extra costs.
+While this IK isn't a secret and is often included in client-side code, if it IK falls into the wrong hands, they could spam your telemetry or incur extra costs on ApplicationInsights.

-The key doesn't grant access to your data; for that, you use Entra ID (used to be Azure AD) authentication.
+The IK **does not** grant users access to **read** your data.
+In order for an application or a user to read your telemetry data, they need to authenticate into Application Insights with Entra ID (used to be Azure AD).

+For client-side telemetry (e.g. Static Web Pages, Single Page Apps) the key will be visible in the browser via Dev Tools, but it is comforting to know that all the Application Insights telemetry is sent over HTTPS.

-To preventing unintended access, Local authentication (typically Instrumentation Key or API Keys) can be **disabled** for authenticating data ingestion.
+To prevent unintended access, Local authentication (via Instrumentation Key or API Keys) can be **disabled** for authenticating data ingestion.
 Once disabled, a **stronger authentication** method known as Role **Based Access Control (RBAC)** can be used.

 <!--endintro-->